elycruz/esnext-composition-operator-proposal/README.md

   });

   // Notice that inorder to get the code readable it had to broken out into many lines
-  //  due to having jumbled paranthesis confusion when mushed into 4 or less lines(counting parenthesis etc.).
+  //  due to having jumbled paranthesis confusion when mushed into 4 or less lines
+  //  (counting parenthesis etc.).

-  // Proposed way (can now be written on fewer lines in a more composable format (also with less "parenthesis" spaghetti, lol)
+  // Proposed way (can now be written on fewer lines in a more composable format
+  //    (also with less "parenthesis" spaghetti, lol)
     describe ('#someTransform', () => {
       it ('Should do some transform', () => {
         expect().toEqual.apply(